xversial/Foundation-Platform/docs/extensions/index.md

 		"cartalyst/composer-installers": "1.0.*"
 	}

-This will identify your package as a Platform 2 extension.
+The `"type": "platform-extension"` will identify your package as a Platform 2 extension.
+When extensions are published, Platform 2 will look for composer packages with this rule in their `composer.json` file and publish the extension to the extensions folder.

 **extension.php**

-This file, which resides in the root of your extension folder, defines all of the info about your extension, like the current version, its authors, the extension uri (for optional automatic controller routing), ... as well as the extension routes, settings, menus and much more.
+This file, which resides in the root of your extension folder is the configuration file for your extension.
+It defines info like the extension name, uri, version, etc. as well as the extension routes, menus, permissions, widgets, etc.

+For a detailed anatomy of the `extension.php` file, have a look at [configuring extensions](/platform2/extensions/configuring-extensions).